Survey of Automated Vulnerability Detection and Exploit Generation Techniques in Cyber Reasoning Systems: Compare Contrast

 \section{Compare \& Contrast}

 This survey explored the current state of the art offensive capabilities implemented in Cyber Reasoning Systems.
 It used two of the winning systems, Mayhem and Mechanical Phish of DARPA's Cyber Grand Challenge as a vehicle to explore these techniques in action.
-The original motivation for this survey was to investigate the similarities and differences of these two systems with the aim of identifying what sets them apart and which approaches worked best for solving the various problems that must be addressed in order to build an automated system that can successfully detect exploitable bugs and generating exploits for these bugs.
+The original motivation for this survey was to investigate the similarities and differences of these two systems in order to identify what sets them apart and which approaches worked best, for solving the various problems that must be addressed in order to build an automated system that can successfully detect exploitable bugs and generating exploits for these bugs.
 This section provides a brief discussion of some key differences between Mayhem and Mechanical Phish.